 Make mealtimes a regular special occasion.

-Toddlers work well on a schedule, and they’re also big into special occasions.
+Toddlers work well on a schedule, and they’re also big on special occasions.
 Any excuse to celebrate is their motto.
 Having a regular sit-down meal with them, including one with the family at dinnertime, signals to them that eating is an enjoyable activity that they want to be a part of.
 It’s also a good idea to show your toddler how much you enjoy eating.
 As far as toddlers go, the old “monkey see, monkey do” technique is still pretty legit.

 Get creative with different foods.